-The property ownership was transferred to 2222 Tulane Avenue Apartments Nonprofit, Inc. on January 1, 2019, for which an application of tax exemption status under IRS Section 501(c)(3) is currently underway.
+The property ownership was transferred to 2222 Tulane Avenue Apartments Nonprofit, Inc. on January 1, 2019, for which an application of tax exemption status under IRS Section 501(c)(3) was filed in July 2023.
 The operating reserve funds were originally and previously maintained in the original Whitney Bank non-operating checking account managed by UNITY (herein referred to as the "2222 Tulane Cash Account").
 OCD had agreed to allow maintenance of the reserve funds within the 2222 Tulane Cash Account until the new operating reserve checking account was opened.
 The final/close-out draw process with OCD was finalized in January 2017 when \$379,500 was deposited to the 2222 Tulane Cash Account, wherein the \$260,000 in operating reserves was funded and held.
 The 2222 Tulane Avenue Apartments Nonprofit, Inc. Operating Reserve account was established in December 2019 through January 2020 and then in March 2020, \$260,000 was transferred from the 2222 Tulane Cash Account into the 2222 Tulane Avenue Apartments Nonprofit, Inc. Operating Reserve account.
-For the years ended June 30, 2022, and 2021 the 2222 Tulane Avenue Apartments Nonprofit, Inc. Operating Reserve account had a balance of \$260,163 and \$260,149, respectively.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) JUNE 30, 2022 AND 2021
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) JUNE 30, 2023 AND 2022